A decompositional framework for process theories in spacetime: Theory-specific considerations

 Ref. \cite{renner2023commuting} shows that if two CPTP maps $\mathtt{F}: A \otimes B \rightarrow C \otimes B$ and $\mathtt{G}: B \otimes D \rightarrow B \otimes E$ commute, i.e., they fulfill the first equality in \cref{commuting}, and the resulting map is unital (i.e., maps the maximally mixed state to itself), then the composition factorises, i.e., there exists some appropriate CPTP $\mathtt{H}: B \rightarrow B \otimes B$ such that the second equality in \cref{commuting} is fulfilled.

 Note that this does not imply that whenever a process has both one-way communication minimal representatives (cf. \cref{leftrightchannel}), then it also has the Bell minimal representative.
-The reason is that in addition to the causal structure, it is necessary that it is the same maps $\mathtt{F}, \mathtt{G}$ in both causal structures.
+The reason is that in addition to the process having implementations associated to both minimal representatives, it is necessary that both implementations use the same maps $\mathtt{F}, \mathtt{G}$ as seen in \cref{commuting}.
 A concrete counter-example is the PR box, which in quantum theory can be implemented with either one-way communication minimal representative but we cannot use the same maps for both.

 This is an interesting case as similar to the case of \cref{zigzagcascade}, information about how exactly the process decomposes into less useful minimal representatives allows us to conclude that there must also be a more useful minimal representative.